AdamR22/python-tcp-server/README.md

   A client may also 'hang' after the enter key is pressed.
 To resolve this, send a command from another client.

 - 'Lost commands':
-  Sending multiple commands in succession results in only the first one being sent.
+  Sending multiple commands in rapid succession results in only the first one being sent.

 ## Running the project
 -----------------------